chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

       set tolerance               = 1e-10
     end

 Lethe is an implicit CFD solver.
-Consequently, each time step requires the solution of a non-linear system of equations.
+Solving a steady-state problem requires the solution of a non-linear system of equations.
 By default, Lethe uses a Newton solver for which a ``tolerance`` must be specified.
 Here, we set our tolerance at ``1e-10``.

 Linear Solver Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~